 No hidden cost.
 Your accommodation, every single meal (with drinks) and all taxes are included.
 No supplement for solo travellers!

 Maximum of six participants so everyone receives individual attention and enough workspace

-Continental breakfast every day (bread & croissants, fresh fruit, coffee, English tea, cereals, yogurts, home-made jams and local honey)
+Continental breakfast every day (bread & croissants, fresh fruit, fresh milk, coffee, English tea, cereals, yogurts, local jams honey)

 Lunch every day

 House aperitif before dinners

 Water, tea, coffee and cold drinks & beers throughout the day

 Coffee & English tea making facilities in your room